 An alternative to human nouns of this kind is those (+ who).

-Another use of nouns with a general meaning is for highlighting a preposition phrase.
+Nouns with a general meaning can also help to highlight a preposition phrase.
 For example, at night in (d) can be emphasized like this:

 (l) The time when plants absorb carbon dioxide is at night.

 To take another example: